• Deutsch

 • Innovative implementation: Using real-world laboratories and state-of-the-art technology, such as smartphone-supported mobility surveys, we analyze the behavior of several hundred participants.

-We test mobility services in the following steps
+We test mobility offers in the following steps

 Analyze